Sand Gallery Update: Investigating the Magic of Kinetic Sand and More

 These fine strands are really difficult to sample directly, and after a few frustrating attempts, a sample of the Kinetic Sand was placed on a glass microscope slide and a small drop of hexane was added to rinse off some of the material coating the individual sand grains, otherwise known as the “bit of magic.”

 After the hexane evaporated, some of the colorless material remained on the slide as residue.
 The residue material was collected and analyzed by FTIR.
 The spectrum below was a good match with some of our library reference spectra such as thermoplastic siloxane elastomer, and PDMS.
-The spectrum of silicon oil is a good reference for showing how silicone is used in many different products.
+The spectrum of silicone oil is a good reference for showing how silicone is used in many different products.

 Thanks for reading our sand update!
 If you have any questions please contact us via the comments box below.